Point of Sale

 If customers don’t have an easy way to let you know that they’re running late or not coming at all, chances are they won’t reach out.
 Plus, if they didn’t add the reservation to their own calendar, they might just forget completely.
 Or get the time wrong.
 Or the location.
 So many things can go wrong and leave you with a table sitting there, empty.

 A reservation platform gives you the ability to communicate directly with customers by sending out automatic text and email reminders leading up to their reservation time.
 It’s a quick way to confirm, modify, or cancel a reservation – without you needing to pay for labor costs to call each reservation individually.
+Some reservations systems even allow you to go further and charge no-show fees for diners who skip out on their bookings.
 To read more on this feature, check out our reservations guide.

 3. Generic guest experience